samutamm/easemesh/README.md

 #### 7.2.4 Step 4: Build canary image

-> **ATTENTION**  You can skip the step, we have provides the canary image to docker hub `megaease/spring-petclinic-customers-service:canary` you can found it in the docker hub.
+> **ATTENTION**  You can skip the step, we have provided the canary image to docker hub `megaease/spring-petclinic-customers-service:canary` you can found it in the docker hub.

 Building the canary Customer service's image, and update image version in `https://github.com/megaease/easemesh-spring-petclinic/blob/main/canary/customers-service-deployment-canary.yaml`.
 Or just use our default canary image which already was in it.